CyberDragonPi/intro-programming-exams/README.md

 - Standard library

 ## Note
-This repository is intended for educational and reference purpos
+This repository is intended for educational and reference purposes.